fortinet-solutions-cse/sdwan-advpn-reference/README.md

   recursively resolved via all available overlays.
 For each LAN prefix, a single BGP route is generated and propagated across the network.

+- **"BGP on Loopback Multi VRF"** builds up from the previous flavor but also add the capabilities to deploy 'End to end segmentation' using
+  'vpn-id-ipip' encapsulation type and the vpnv4 BGP family.
+As in the 'BGP on Loopback flavor, a single IBGP session is established between an Edge device and a Hub.
+  That IBGP session will then carry all the routes with extended communities, allowing the neighbor to associate the routes with a specific VRF upon receiving them.
+  Traffic is segmented from and into a specific VRF by using a specific encapsultation in the IPSec tunnels.

 Please refer to our Deployment Guide or consult your Fortinet representatives, in order to select a design flavor which is the most suitable for your project.